sodadata/docs/soda-sql/sql_metrics.md

 ```

-### SQL metric names
+### Custom metric names

-If you do not want to specify field names inside your SQL queries, you can use the **`metric_names` property** to explicitly name the metrics outside the queries.
+If you do not want to use the default field names inside your SQL queries, you can use the **`metric_names` property** to explicitly name the metrics outside the queries.
 This property contains a list of values which match the order of values in your `SELECT` statement.

 ```yaml
 table_name: mytable